A Noyce Program for Elementary and Middle School Mathematics Teachers

 - leadership capacity.

 This project at the University of Central Florida includes partnerships with Orange County Public Schools (OCPS), and City Year Orlando.
-The project is a transformative endeavor that will, through the 15 Noyce Fellows’ dissertation studies, produce a broad collection needed studies to inform the practical implementation of the four key recommendations outlined in the National Council of Teachers of Mathematics Catalyzing Change framework.
-The project will serve as an innovative model for empowering STEM teachers with earned doctorates and increasing diversity of teachers in STEM fields.
+The project is a transformative endeavor that will, through the Noyce Fellows’ dissertation studies, produce a broad collection needed studies to inform the practical implementation of the four key recommendations outlined in the National Council of Teachers of Mathematics Catalyzing Change framework.
+The project will serve as an innovative model for empowering STEM teachers with earned doctorates and increasing teachers in STEM fields from a variety of backgrounds.
 The UCF-OCPS Noyce Teacher Leader Academy aims to directly impact more than 200 additional K-8 mathematics teachers, more than 30 administrators, the estimated 9000 students in the schools where the Noyce Fellows teach, more than 200 City Year Orlando young adults, and 2000 students served by City Year Orlando.

 Degree Program

-The K-8 Mathematics Education Specialization within the Curriculum and Instruction EdD is designed for teachers, teacher leaders, coaches, and administrators with positions connected to elementary/middle school mathematics who desire to improve the quality of teaching and learning in grades K-8 mathematics.
-The specialization is structured as cohorts of graduate students who engage in synchronous learning in a virtual setting.
-The cohorts are guided by faculty who are nationally recognized experts in the fields of mathematics education and integrated STEM education.
+The Noyce Fellows completed the K-8 Mathematics Education Specialization within the Curriculum and Instruction EdD, which was designed for teachers, teacher leaders, coaches, and administrators with positions connected to elementary/middle school mathematics who desire to improve the quality of teaching and learning in grades K-8 mathematics.
+The specialization was structured as a cohort of graduate students who engage in synchronous learning in a virtual setting.
+The cohort was guided by faculty who are nationally recognized experts in the fields of mathematics education and integrated STEM education.

-The program is designed to be completed in three years and includes 57 credit hours of course work and dissertation hours.
-The specialization in K-8 Mathematics Education is built on the foundational belief that each and every student deserves an education that is equitable, just, and inclusive.
+The EdD program is designed to be completed in three years and includes 57 credit hours of course work and dissertation hours.

 Outcomes